fabianostermann/BigClock-VST3/README.md

 # BigClock-VST3
 Attempt to reimplement BigClock with Juce as VST3 plugin.
+This plugin just displays the current wall clock time, which sometimes is beneficial in recording sessions and live performances.

 Linux and Windows binaries are available from the [Release page](https://github.com/fabianostermann/BigClock-VST3/releases).

 ### Screenshot Standalone (Linux)
 <img src="https://github.com/fabianostermann/BigClock-VST3/releases/download/0.1.0/screenshot.png" alt="Screenshot" width="60%"/>